brennanmrose/brennanmrose.github.io/_posts/2019-03-07-understanding_the_setup_behind_rack_and_sinatra.markdown

 permalink:  understanding_the_setup_behind_rack_and_sinatra
 ---

-Sinatra is DSL (domain specific language) for Ruby that is used to develop light-weight web applications.
+Sinatra is a DSL (domain specific language) for Ruby that is used to develop light-weight web applications.
 Sinatra utilizes Rack as its middleware.
 Rack is also a Ruby gem that allows us to write small bits of code and compile them to form a complex web application and when paired with Sinatra acts as a bridge between our Ruby application and our database.
 When running Sinatra on Rack, you will need to have a `config.ru` file that looks something like this:

 ```
 require 'sinatra'